-As you know, the spread of the coronavirus has touched just about every aspect of our daily lives — from our families and schools to our places of work and worship.
+As you know, the spread of the coronavirus has touched every aspect of our daily lives — from our families and schools to our places of work and worship.

-We understand the uncertainty during this unprecedented time and want to let you know about some of the proactive measures Idaho Housing and Finance Association and HomeLoanServ have in place to continue to support and serve our customers, clients and partners.
+We understand the uncertainty during this pandemic and want to let you know about some of the proactive measures Idaho Housing and Finance Association and HomeLoanServ have in place to continue to support and serve our customers, clients and partners.

 Please stay safe and healthy during this unprecedented time.